 Trade will settle on Tuesday, April 11th (T+1)

-Specifically, the buyer owes the seller for the time they held the bond from the last interest payment date (January 1st), up to, but not including the settlement date of the trade (April 11th).
-They owe the seller interest for the months of January, February, and March.
-On the day the bond trade settles, the new owner starts accruing their own interest.
+Specifically, the buyer owes the seller interest for the time the seller held the bond from the last interest payment date (January 1st) up to, but not including, the settlement date of the trade (April 11th).
+That means the buyer owes accrued interest for January, February, and March.
+On the settlement date, the buyer begins accruing interest for themselves.

 30/360 method